zhouwenbo/FSharedPreferences/README.md

 # An android SharedPreference library.

 This is an android SharedPreference library.
 Is process safe and user dynamic proxy, you can use annotation very easy.

+# Notice that.

-Notice that: All values are save in main process, if you are not in main process, the operation will switch into main process by ContentProvider.
+All values are save in main process, if you are not in main process, the operation will switch into main process by ContentProvider.
 - Support muti-process.
 - Use annotation very easy.
 ### Maven